 - LinkedIn: LinkedIn is a professional platform and a free way to post job openings.
 It is also a great way to create awareness for your cleaning company’s brand.

 - Instagram: Instagram has become the primary platform for social influencers who have a large following and usually get paid to promote businesses and products.
 Influencers can collaborate with you on how to promote your cleaning business.

-- Use digital marketing: You can direct ads to a target audience in exact regio with digital marketing.
+- Use digital marketing: You can direct ads to a target audience in exact region with digital marketing campaigns.
 It will be an excellent tool for your business.
 Also, you can go for paid posts through services such as Facebook Ads, Yelp, or Google Ads.

-The common mistake people make when marketing their cleaning business is that they don’t contact the decision-makers.
+The common mistake people make with marketing strategies for their cleaning business is that they don’t contact the decision-makers.

 Reaching out to someone in the company is better than nothing.
 But if you aren’t contacting the decision-makers, the chances of getting the cleaning contract are low.

 Typically most websites will list people like their CEO or top management, and those would be a great place to start.

 Online platforms like Google and Yelp can help establish a presence and image among your new and current clients.
 All you have to remember is to be meticulous about responding to the reviews for your cleaning services.
 Accepting reviews and responding to them diligently allow cleaning businesses to expand their efforts towards creating an online presence.

 Platforms like Yelp for Business offer effective advertising features and add more control and value to your business.